Jack River (Wellington, Victoria)

-The Jack River is a perennial river of the West Gippsland catchment, located in the Australian state of Victoria.
+The Jack River is a perennial river of the West Gippsland catchment, in the Australian state of Victoria.

 Course and features

 The Jack River rises below Womerah in the Strzlecki Ranges and flows generally southeast, before reaching its confluence with the Albert River, south of in the Shire of Wellington.
 The river descends 211 m over its 16 km course.